Why We Chose The Batteries That We Use

 When it comes to lead-acid, quality matters.
 Mountain View Solar uses DEKA/East Penn lead acid batteries, which are American Made using a sustainable manufacturing process.
 Most of the lead in DEKA’s new lead batteries is recycled from old batteries.
 You may hear “lead-acid” and think, “that’s ancient technology”.
 While this is true, lead-acid technology is still evolving today, and modern lead-acid batteries are many orders of magnitude better than the ones of years’ past.

 The lead batteries that we use are of the deep cycle variety, meaning they are built with thicker plates to withstand heavier use.
 Compared to a typical starting battery, they are much more robust and capable when drawn down repeatedly.
 Additionally, they are sealed or SLA type lead-acid.
 We do not install flooded batteries which emit dangerous gases and can leak acid.

 For most lead systems we use the DEKA Unigy II line, an industrial AGM bank consisting of a single string of 2v cells.
 Originally intended for telecom backup systems, this battery bank is rated at 1800 cycles at 50% DOD, and can sit on stand-by for a decade or more!

 Mountain View Solar has the most off-grid and battery backup experience in the mid-atlantic area.
-Our current systems are based on Schneider Electric and DEKA equipment, resulting in a clean and compact system, built to last over twice as long as competitor’s designs.
+Our systems are clean and compact, built to last over twice as long as competitor’s designs.